 If they promise to save you taxes, run.
-If they tell you that your bank account is secret and in fact a lot of them will tell you “you don’t have to report it, just get a debit card and you'll be safe and sound”, run.
+If they tell you that your bank account is secret and in fact, a lot of them will tell you “you don’t have to report it, just get a debit card and you'll be safe and sound”, run.
 You'll end up rooming with Bubba or end up like Wesley Snipes.

 You do not want to commit tax fraud.
 Every time you do asset protection it should be completely above board.
 It should never rely upon stealth.
-You should be able to hold your head up high, look at judge, look at creditor in the eye and say yes, here is what I did.
-You're not going to volunteer anything because stealth does help but you should never depend upon stealth.
+You should be able to hold your head up high, look at the judge, look at creditor in the eye and say yes, here is what I did.
+You're not going to volunteer anything because stealth does help, but you should never depend upon stealth.

 Stay away from Nevada corporations & Fraudulent Conveyances

 Unless you live in Nevada, you shouldn’t do it.
 Nevada corporations are in most cases worthless scams, absolutely worthless scams.
 There's no such thing as bearer shares in Nevada.
 There's no such thing.
 It was all started up by Bill Reed and his asset protection group.
 He’s in jail or at least went to jail.
 I hope he’s still in jail, complete scammer.

 If you're going to do domestic entities- we'll talk about that later, but they almost always are ineffective.
 Even corporations, even partnerships standing alone are problematic.
 Don’t rely upon that.
 Another thing you should always try to avoid is the fraudulent conveyance issue.
 Don’t be paralyzed by it.